-Planning your trip isn’t just a good idea for long journeys, it’s also a great idea for day to day driving.
+Planning your trip isn’t just a good idea for long journeys on one of the many Great Australian Drives, it’s also a great idea for day to day driving.
 With high fuel costs, car maintenance expenses and the need to reduce emissions, we should all be seeking more efficient driving routes, and looking at alternative options to reduce our tyre print on the environment.

 Before you head out for the day, plan where you need to go, what you may need to pick up, drop off or purchase.